 Carrot

-81. Sissy Jupe adopted by Thomas Gradgrind which Dickens novel?
+81. Sissy Jupe was adopted by Thomas Gradgrind which Dickens novel?

 Hard Times